atkoehler/ucrcs013_16win/arrays/README.md

 # Arrays Examples
-Within this directory will be examples and lecture code utilized to discuss arrays.
+As we cover the use of arrays, this directory will be filled with in class examples and lecture code that utilize arrays.